Theological Studies BA (Hons)

 The BA (Hons) Theological Studies* gives you a broad knowledge and understanding of the main disciplines of Christian theology, and the personal and professional capabilities required for a variety of ministries or general employment.

-The degree is led by Highland Theological College UHI, a non-denominational college recognised by the Church of Scotland, the Associated Presbyterian Churches, the United Free Church of Scotland and other denominations as a training provider.
+The degree is led by HTC, a non-denominational college recognised by the Church of Scotland, the Associated Presbyterian Churches, the United Free Church of Scotland and other denominations as a training provider.

-You will read a wide range of theology across all main traditions and have access to special collections in Highland Theological College UHI's impressive library.
+You will read a wide range of theology across all main traditions and have access to special collections in HTC's impressive library.

 A work placement will enable you to relate your acquired theoretical knowledge to real life situations.
 Visiting speakers will give you a flavour of the different areas of service that may be of interest for future employment or volunteering, for example: churches, youth work, hospital chaplaincy, army chaplaincy, seminaries and mission agencies in the UK and abroad.

-- You can study at Highland Theological College UHI's main campus in Dingwall or new base in Paisley, or at another university campus.
-Alternatively you can access lectures and course materials from home.
+- You can study at HTC's main campus in Dingwall, or in Paisley, or at another university campus.
+Alternatively you can access lectures and course materials from home

-- You will have access to Highland Theological College UHI's impressive library of 65,000 volumes.
+- You will have access to HTC's impressive library of 65,000 volumes

-- It is possible to include modules from a range of our degree programmes, or even take a joint degree with History or Scottish History
+- It is possible to include modules from a range of our degree programmes, or even take a joint degree with Archaeology, Criminology, Culture and Heritage, History, Literature, Philosophy, Politics, Scottish History or Sociology

 - You can study individual modules for personal or professional development, and exit at the end of each of the levels with a recognised qualification